kevinjwalters/rwp/silent-32bit-overflow/PITCHME.md

 * CPUs have an Arithmetic Logic Unit (ALU) for integer maths
 * Operations are on a fixed word size:
   * Most processors in large devices are 64 bit now.
-  * Raspberry Pi have been 64bit since the model `2B ver 1.2`.
+  * Raspberry Pi have been 64 bit since the model `2B ver 1.2`.
   * Small/cheap/low-power devices may use 32 bit or even lower.
   * IBM PC (1981) used Intel 8088 with 16 bit word size.
 * ALUs set carry/overflow flag for operations.